-India 2011 - workshop In our workshop is meant to jump-start work on a phenomenology of grammatical features and construction types for several Indian languages as listed under: workshop Our focus is on distinguishing features in selected areas of the grammars.
-Our approach combines morpheme-level digitial annotation with AVM-based syntactic-semantic theoretical analysis.
+India 2011 - workshop Our workshop is meant to jump-start work on a phenomenology of grammatical features and construction types for several Indian languages as listed under: workshop Our focus is on distinguishing features in selected areas of the grammars.
+Our approach combines morpheme-level digital annotation with AVM-based syntactic-semantic theoretical analysis.
 Lars and I would now like to elicit proposals for what phenomena should be focused on.
 As a point of departure, we list some phenomena which we have seen mentioned in the literature.
 (1) Verb morphology:

 Finite and non-finite verb morphology

-Tense-aspect agreement across main and subordinate verb phrases and in multiverb constructions
+Tense-aspect agreement across main and subordinate verb phrases and in multi-verb constructions

 (2) Verb constructions

 Compound Verbs (vector versus polar verbs) Conjunct Verbs Echo Verbs

-Lars has written a short overview over various types of multiverb constructions and 'complex predicates'.
+Lars has written a short overview over various types of multi-verb constructions and 'complex predicates'.

 - (3) Syntax of complementizers

 - (4) Scrambling

 - (5) Wh in situ

 - (6) Case copying in Telugu

 - (7) Reflexives and argument structure alternations

 - (8) Honorifics

 Method

-We aim at creating a research corpus using TypeCraft facilities, partly or representative collections of examples and partly consisting of coherent text of your choice.
+We aim at creating a research corpus using TypeCraft facilities, partly for representative collections of examples and partly consisting of coherent text of your choice.

 In addition we suggest that all participants agree to record their description of the following short YouTube video called 'Simon's cat'.
 A similar experiment lead to the following recordings, documented on TypeCraft.

 As for the collections of examples,

 (a) we would like to invite the participants to suggest examples of constructions, whether based on occurring text or intuition.
 In order to be telling examples have to have a certain length and naturalness, yet since we want to work on the examples for morphological annotation and AVM analysis, they should not be too long either.
 Again important is that they are telling for the point of interest.

 At present we find Bengali Constructions represented on the TypeCraft wiki with 37 sentences in the TC database.
 Telugu is with 585 sentences present in the database.
 For the latter please go to

 Text search and search for Telugu.

 (b) we would like to collect seminal articles around the phenomena chosen for focus. who can suggest articles?
-Of these article, which exist electronically - do they need to be scanned In doing digital text analysis, the issue of script is essential, and will be addressed on the first day, parallel to initiating morphological annotation.
+Which of these articles, which exist electronically - do need to be scanned?
+In doing digital text analysis, the issue of script is essential, and will be addressed on the first day, parallel to initiating morphological annotation.
 Keynotes As you already know we will also offer keynote talks A keynote talk will be offered on Monday by Prof. Sengupta, on Indic scripts.
 I will look at collaborative corpus creation which to my mind is totally under-estimated in its potentials as a linguistic method and as a means for data harvesting.
-This will be my introductory note tfor our workshop.
+This will be my introductory note for our workshop.
 On Tuesday, a discussion on syntactic construction types will parallel the annotation project, and there will be a keynote talk by Prof. K.V.
-Subbarao on 'The Syntax and Semantics of Nonnominative subject in South Asian languages' On Wednesday we commence the issue of AVM representation of constructions, and on integration of such representation into digital linguistic analysis.
+Subbarao on 'The Syntax and Semantics of Nonnominative subject in South Asian languages'.
+On Wednesday we commence with the issue of AVM representation of constructions, and a talk on the integration of such representations into digital linguistic analysis.
 Prof. L. Hellan gives a keynote talk on this.
-In the evening on Wednesday, Prof. Sengupta gives a public lecture over Brahmi-Derived Scripts Thursday and Friday are devoted to pursuing the themes hereby introduced, developing corpora, databases and analyses at various levels.
+Thursday and Friday are devoted to pursuing the themes hereby introduced, developing corpora, databases and analyses at various levels.
 More presentations may be given by the participants.
+In the evening on Thursday, Prof. Sengupta gives a public lecture over Brahmi-Derived Scripts